victorqribeiro/naiveCorners/README.md

 ## About

-When I was still studing the basics of digital image processing I came up with this "algorithm" to detect corners on a image.
+When I was still studying the basics of digital image processing I came up with this "algorithm" to detect corners on a image.

 ## How it works